 Because of her passions for improving people’s experience in the workplace and helping others find meaning and purpose from work, Jenna completed International Coach Federation (ICF) Accredited Coach Training Program at the University of Texas, Dallas.
-Her business, Movement Leadership Coaching LLC, helps leaders find intention and possibility.
+Her side business, Movement Leadership Coaching LLC, helps leaders find intention and possibility.

 Over the past five years at HCI, she has authored over 44 research papers on a variety of talent management topics such as coaching, leadership development, talent acquisition, and employee engagement.
 She has presented her work at numerous professional conferences, magazines, and academic publications.
 Jenna is a member of the American Psychological Association and the Society for Industrial/Organizational Psychology.
 Jenna lives in Cincinnati, Ohio with her husband, son, and two dogs.